gbaeke/quick-guides/helm/README.md

 # resources:
 #   {{- toYaml .Values.resources | nindent 12 }}

-# run helm template again and check if the cpu limit is set to 50m
+# run helm template again with another cpu limit and check if the limit is set to 50m
 # if it is, the chart picks use the YAML under resources: in values.yaml
-# however, you replaced the memory limit with --set resulting in the final computed values
+# however, you replace the cpu limit with --set resulting in the final computed values

 helm template ../ --set resources.limits.cpu="50m"